 - Providing enough exercise and mental stimulation.
 Shiloh Shepherds don't need miles of running exercise but they need regular opportunities to vent their energy and do interesting things.
-Otherwise they will become bored -- which they usually express by destructive chewing.
-The intelligence of these dogs is wasted when they have nothing challenging to do.
+Otherwise they will become bored, which they usually express by destructive chewing.
+The intelligence of these dogs is wasted when they have nothing challenging to do in their lives.

 - Providing enough socialization.
 Shiloh Shepherds need extensive exposure to friendly people so they learn to recognize the normal behaviors of "good guys."
 Then they can recognize the difference when someone acts abnormally.
 Without careful socialization, they may be excessively timid.

 - Potential animal aggression.
 Most Shiloh Shepherds are perfectly fine with other pets in their own family, but some individuals are dominant or aggressive toward strange dogs of the same sex.